-Available for use inside the Pensacola Library, the non-circulating collection focuses on the Southeastern states but also includes many books on the Northeast, Midwest, and Middle Atlantic States.
+The Genealogy Library collection is available at the Pensacola Library located at 239 N. Spring St. Pensacola, Fla.
+The non-circulating collection focuses on the Southeastern states but also includes many books on the Northeast, Midwest, and Middle Atlantic States.
 Our collection covers many conflicts including the Civil War, the Revolutionary War, War of 1812, and many more.
 There are additional references for African-Americans and Native Americans, as well as resources for international genealogy.
 Library staff and West Florida Genealogical Society volunteers are available to assist with research.

 Database resources are available free with your WFPL card at any branch.
 A wide range of source materials are referenced including: military, census, immigration records, city directories, family history books, and more.